Sports on the Gold Coast, Queensland: Fishing

 Fishing is a popular activity on the Gold Coast with clubs like Gold Coast Game Fish Club and Surfers Paradise Game & Sport Fishing Club.
 Popular fishing spots include the Sandpumping Jetty on the Spit, Offshore reefs at Palm Beach, The Narrowneck Reef, the Gold Coast Broadwater, Jumpinpin, Coomera, Logan and Albert Rivers, Currumbin and Tallebudgera Creek and fresh water environments at Robina Lakes and Hinze Dam.

 Boating

 Boating is a popular activity on the Gold Coast.
 There are waterskiing areas at upper coomera, santa barbara, along the western Broadwater, Tipplers, Currigee, Isle of Capri, Carrara and Tallebudgera Creek.
 There is yacht, dinghy and catermaran racingn held both in the Broadwater and marks offshore for various types of vessel events.
 Sailing is popular with the 2013 queensland IRC Yacht Championships held offshore as well as the 2013 Nacra Infusion World championships.
 The Gold Coast has a growing mega yacht industry and boat manufacturing industry.
 Fishing vessels include tinnies up to three-storey fly bridge versions.
 There are 35 public boatramps spread throughout the city from Waterford to Currumbin and there are 105,000 registered vessels {2001} within two hours drive of a Gold Coast Boatramp.

 Golf

-The Gold Coast has over fifty private and public golf courses including several outstanding resort courses.
-Generally, golf club members play competitively every Saturday.
-A short list of eighteen hole golf courses within the city includes Arundel Hills Golf Club, Burleigh Golf Club, Emerald Lakes Golf Club, Gold Coast Country Club, Hope Island – The Links, Parkwood International Golf Course, Royal Pines Resort, Sanctuary Cove – The Palms, Sanctuary Cove – The Pines, Southport Golf Club, The Glades Golf & Spa, Robina Woods, Palm Meadows, Lakelands, The Colonial and Gainsborough Greens, Helensvale Golf Club.
+The Gold Coast has over fifty private and public golf courses including several resort courses.